Happy Halloween! “Trick or treat, smell my feet, give me something good to eat.” Halloween has always been a pleasant assault on our senses.

 In today’s era of shortened attention spans and political correctness, the greeting is more commonly reduced to the bare bones:

 Of course, trick-or-treating will continue to evolve.
 One newer incarnation is “trunk-or-treating.”
-In this ritual, cars tailgate in school or church parking lots on Halloween and motorists offer treats from the trunk of their car, which may be decorated with a theme appealing to kids.
-The relative safety and convenience of trunk-or-treating appeals to many parents.
+In this ritual, cars tailgate in school or church parking lots on Halloween, and motorists offer treats from the trunk of their car, which may be decorated with a theme appealing to kids.
+The relative safety and convenience of trunk-or-treating appeal to many parents.

 Spooky Greetings for October 31